 Funder: U.S. Mission to Bangladesh

-Summary: Supports the management and operation of the Edward M. Kennedy Center to advance U.S.–Bangladesh relations through public engagement, education, and high-impact programming.
+Summary: Supports management and operation of the Edward M. Kennedy Center in Dhaka to advance U.S.–Bangladesh ties through public diplomacy, education, and cultural programming.

-Key Information: Cost sharing is not required; only one application per organization is allowed.
+Key Information: Cost sharing/matching not required; only one proposal per organization allowed.

-This opportunity, offered by the U.S. Mission to Bangladesh, seeks a qualified organization to manage and operate the Edward M. Kennedy (EMK) Center for Public Service in Dhaka.
-The EMK Center is a flagship American Space promoting U.S. foreign policy, economic, and cultural objectives by engaging Bangladeshi youth, professionals, and U.S. exchange alumni in impactful programs.
-The selected recipient will be responsible for supervising local staff, delivering EducationUSA services, designing and implementing skills-building programs (including STEM, entrepreneurship, debate, digital media), maintaining technology and facilities, and executing a dynamic calendar of in-person and virtual events that foster U.S.–Bangladesh ties.
+This grant opportunity, offered by the U.S. Mission to Bangladesh, seeks a qualified organization to manage and operate the Edward M. Kennedy (EMK) Center for Public Service in Dhaka.
+The EMK Center is a flagship American Space supporting U.S. foreign policy and national security objectives by engaging young Bangladeshi professionals, U.S. exchange alumni, and broader audiences in high-impact programs.
+Activities highlight American culture, education, trade, technology, and innovation, while countering adversarial narratives and strengthening U.S.–Bangladesh relations.